by Jon (Updated on 2016-04-03)

 Is there a performance penalty for having too many atlases?

 No. The only disadvantage is that it becomes harder for you (the creator) to keep track.

 Is there a way to load/unload an atlas during a scene?

-- Tell all atlases not to initially load besides the main atlas.
+- Tell all atlases not to initially load, aside from your main atlas.

 - Make the first scene show a loading graphic of your choice (bonus points if it's animated or moves across the screen to give the semblance of progress).

 - Load the atlases you need.